Birthing Stone Doula

 Learn more about our Portland postpartum doula team

-Disclaimer: This article is not meant to diagnose, treat or cure any condition.
+Disclaimer: This article is not meant to diagnose, treat, or cure any condition.
 It is meant to provide information and consolidate current research.
-Consideration of alcohol should be discussed with your healthcare provider prior to consumption.
+Consideration of alcohol should be discussed with your healthcare provider before consumption.

 Citations: